Jönköping, Sweden - Jönköping University

 - October 15– Spring semester

-If you have questions about Jönköping University's Exchange Program, contact Annie Reagan, Loyola Study Abroad Advisor.
+If you have questions about Jönköping University's Exchange or Summer Program, contact Annie Reagan, Loyola Study Abroad Advisor.